AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * [Creating Probability-To-Interact Prediction Model](HighValueProjectTutorials/CreatingProbabilityToInteractPredictionModel.md)

-  * Measures how likely a player is to interact with generated content, like enemies or events.

-  * Can reject low-likelihood content to maximize high engagement.

   * Can be combined with generative and reward-maximization-based models for optimized retention and interaction.

   * No need to add new content; the model can use existing content to optimize your games.